ShoaibQureshi.in | Soya Says

 “You’ll see I wear only gray or blue suits.
 I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”

-What are some of the daily micro decisions that you can avoid?
+So, what are some of the daily micro decisions that you can cut from your life and give your mind a little breather?

 Leave a Comment